DhammaruciWL-NYCU/DM2026-Assignment-3/README.md

 ```

 4. Open `Data_Mining_Assignment_3_Notebook.ipynb`.
+   (note 1: The notebook still preserves the output produced on the initial runs, if you wish to re-test it yourself please proceed to the next step.)
+   (note 2: it might take too long to complete the whole run as inside the notebook contains multiple cells with different models training, otherwise only run cell 1,3 and your designated model cell.)
-5. Run all cells from top to bottom:
+6. Run all cells from top to bottom:
    - Kernel → Restart & Run All

 ## Expected Output